 Pursuit Decision Making

 Driving is a task that people use everyday and Colorado State Patrol Troopers are no different.
-Troopers will spend an average of eight to ten hours a day in their patrol cars.
+Troopers will spend an average of eight to 10 hours per day in their patrol cars.
 In these hours, troopers will be required to drive at a high level of performance and may be called upon to drive under extreme conditions.
 These extreme conditions could consist of inclement weather, high speeds, high traffic volumes or all of them combined.

 Physical Application of Driving Techniques